betrybe/jest-evaluator-action/README.md

 ### `npm-start`

-Run npm start and waits to http://localhost:3000 before testing
+Run npm start and waits to url before testing

+### `wait-for`

+Url that npm start command waits for

 ## Outputs